Worried that your axolotl may make a run for it? Well, it turns out that your fear may be founded.

 Axolotls attempting to jump or jumping out of the aquarium are usually doing so to escape poor water conditions.

 Therefore, the first thing to consider examining is the water parameters in the tank.
 Is the water too warm or too cold?
-Is the water chemistry within the accepted parameters?
-Is the water current too strong?
+Is the water chemistry within the accepted parameters, or the water current too strong?

 If you can’t find anything that’s wrong with the quality of your water, the problem may lie elsewhere.